rcc-uchicago/user-guide/docs/FAQ/connecting_faq.md

 # Connecting to Midway FAQ

 ??? question "Why is ThinLinc spontaneously disconnecting?"
     Occasional ThinLinc instability is a known issue.
 First, wait 30 minutes to an hour and try again.
-If you are still having connection issues, try removing the following lines (or any similar) from the file `~/.bashrc` in your home directory (Unecessary Anaconda configurations have been known to cause ThinLinc trouble)
+If you are still having connection issues, try removing the following lines (or any similar) from the file `~/.bashrc` in your home directory (Unnecessary Anaconda configurations have been known to cause ThinLinc trouble):
     ```
         __conda_setup="$('/software/python-anaconda-2020.02-el7-x86_64/bin/conda' 'shell.bash' 'hook' 2> /dev/null)"
     if [ $? -eq 0 ]; then